dadodimauro/fastapi-2fa-example/README.md

 If the user has **2FA disabled**, the response will contain an access token used for authenticated requests.
 If the user has **2FA enabled**, the response will indicate that a 2FA code is required and provide a temporary token used to authenticate the 2FA verification request.
 Moreover, **a 2FA code will be sent to the user's email**.

-***NOTE: The email sending functionality is simulated by logging the 2FA code to the application logs.
-In a production environment, you would integrate with an email service provider to send the code to the user's email address.***
+***NOTE: The email sending functionality is by default simulated by logging the 2FA code to the application logs.
+More details on how to enable real email sending can be found in the [SendGrid Integration](#sendgrid-integration) section.***

 ### Verify 2FA